-The Social Research Centre has been funded to conduct the next national survey on students’ perceptions of safety at Australian universities and experiences relating to sexual harassment and sexual assault.
+The Social Research Centre has been funded to conduct the national survey on students’ perceptions of safety at Bond University and experiences relating to sexual harassment and sexual assault.

 Our research team has partnered with leading expert on violence prevention Dr Anastasia Powell of RMIT to re-design and deliver the survey.
 The 2021 survey will build on and extend the first survey on sexual harassment and sexual assault conducted by the Australian Human Rights Commission in 2016.

-The main national survey will be conducted at all universities in September 2021.
-The study has been funded by Universities Australia (the peak body for the university sector) and has been approved by the RMIT Human Research Ethics Committee.
+The development of the study has been funded by Universities Australia (the peak body for the university sector), while the implementation of the study with Bond University students has been funded by Bond University.
+The study has been approved by the RMIT Human Research Ethics Committee.

-From 6 September – 3 October 2021, students will be randomly selected to participate in the survey to ensure results are representative of the student population.
+From 1 November – 28 November 2021, students will be randomly selected to participate in the survey to ensure results are representative of the Bond University student population.
 If you have been randomly selected, you will initially be approached via email.
 Some students may also receive an invitation via SMS.

 Participation is voluntary and involves completing an online survey.
 The survey questions will take most people 10 to 12 minutes to complete.
-No matter your circumstances, views or experiences, your participation in the survey is important as it will help ensure the results of the study accurately represent the views of all students at your university.
+No matter your circumstances, views or experiences, your participation in the survey is important as it will help ensure the results of the study accurately represent the views of all students at Bond University.

 All personal information will be destroyed by the Social Research Centre as soon as practical on completion of the research.